calvine/goauth/README.md

 * Support per app configuration with scopes per app
 * Add well known endpoint
 * have JWT signing and validation be configuration driven / support (RSA/ ECDSA)
+* Support api endpoints for login and register with a setting in the app config to allow use
+* Iframe support for embeddig login into other pages

 ## Roadmap